Coronavirus Disease COVID-19 Updates

 Effective immediately patient access to Butler Memorial Hospital is through

-office for guidance and direction before reporting to the emergency department.
+for guidance and direction before reporting to the emergency department.

 Clarion Hospital visitation policy and patient entrances:

 The main entrance to the hospital will remain open to patients between

 - Monday through Friday: 6:00 am - 6:00 pm

 - Saturdays: 7:00 am - Noon